JujuAdams/ScribbleJunior/1.0/ScribblejrFit.md

 |--------|--------|-------------------------------|
 |`string`|string  |Text to search for in the cache|

-Caches plain text without formatting or layout.
+Caches plain text without formatting.
+The text is shrunk down to within the given maximum width and height by reflowing the text at a smaller size.
 Over a few frames in the background, Scribble Jr. will bake a vertex buffer that replaces the native text rendering and is faster to draw.

-!> This function should not be used for extremely fast changing text such as a stopwatch.
-You should use ScribblejrNative() instead if you plan for the drawn text to only show for a few frames at a time.
+This function scales text whilst adding newlines.
+If you want to scale down text without adding newlines, which will gain you a little performance, then use ScribblejrShrink().

+!> Manual line breaks ("newlines") are not supported.
+Word breaks will only happen on spaces and any single words too long for a line will not be split in the middle.
+Per-character text wrapping (commonly used for Chinese) is not supported.

 ?> This function relies on internal caching for performance gains.
 If you change any of the arguments provided to this function, Scribble Jr. will have to do extra work to recache the new text data.
 Try to limit how often you change these arguments to get the best performance.